szgula/UofG_Robotics_TDP/Documentation.md

 There must be two strikers, two defenders and a goalkeeper.
 We must consider either two, three of four wheeled robots.

-Note: Although the platform of choice was Matlab(with it's wonderfull packages such as Simulink and Stateflow), we have chosen Python as the technology to go ahead with.
+Note: Although the platform of choice was Matlab(with it's wonderful packages such as Simulink and Stateflow), we have chosen Python as the technology to go ahead with.

 Objective
 ---------
-The ojective mirrors the problem statement.
+The objective mirrors the problem statement.
 There are a few points to consider.

 ### Level of Abstraction
 The problem statement gives us the freedom to choose the level of abstraction of the simulation.
 The level of abstraction here means the lowest level of detail of physics, the simulation is going to take under consideration.
-We have chosen that we can impart instantaeous angular velocity to the the wheels.
+We have chosen that we can impart instantaneous angular velocity to the wheels.
 This will make the interface of further development of functions easier for all team members.

 ### Choice of ROS and Python as the Technology
 We have chosen ROS because

-We have chosen Python as it is slowly becoming the language of choice for scientific comuting.
+We have chosen Python as it is slowly becoming the language of choice for scientific computing.
-Python is also a general purpose language which means, any practice of it comes under the category of "Transfarable learning", i.e. the knowledge of the programming language carries over to application in other budding fields such as A.I. and Data Science.
+Python is also a general purpose language which means, any practice of it comes under the category of "Transferable learning", i.e. the knowledge of the programming language carries over to application in other budding fields such as A.I. and Data Science.
 For scientific computing and linear algebra Python has a state of the art library called NumPy.
 Numpy has data structures, indexing and syntax almost identical to Matlab, which makes it easy for people who are well versed in speaking Matlab